Sean-Bradley/Design-Patterns-In-Python/abstract_factory/README.md

 Use the `Try`, `Except` and optional `finally` keywords to manage error handling.

-In the example code, if no chair or table is returned, an `Exception` error is raised and it includes a text string that can be read and written to the console.
+In the example code, if no chair or table is returned, an `Exception` error is raised, and it includes a text string that can be read and written to the console.

 Within your code you can use the `raise` keyword to trigger Python built in exceptions or even create your own.